Fblaze1/Datasmos/README.md

 Datasmos is intended to complement the [existing statistical features](https://support.desmos.com/hc/en-us/articles/360022401451-Statistics) present in desmos, not to replace them.
 Therefore, to get the most out of datasmos you have to first be able to get the most out of desmos.

+The DataFrame is the fundamental object in datasmos and all the useful functions in datasmos are either methods associated with DataFrames or functions for turning data into DataFrames.
+DataFrames are an object that can be thought of as a spreadsheet, containing data organised into rows and columns and a header row at the top specifying the unique header of each column.